 Airline industry consolidation hit the wallets of some rewards credit card customers this month, with Chase announcing that it would take over servicing AirTran-branded credit cards from previous issuer Barclaycard.
 Although Southwest Airlines purchased its rival in late 2011, the airlines started linking itineraries earlier this year.
 According to news reports, Southwest plans to phase out the AirTran brand by the end of 2015.

 According to Chase spokeswoman Naney Pandit, eligible customers will receive replacement AirTran credit cards by the end of April.
 Although balances and benefits will transfer automatically, Pandit warned customers to update their automatic bill payment services with new account information to avoid late or misdirected payments.
-In a statement to reporters, Pandit also noted that the new servicing agreement and the airlines' merger would allow cardholders to earn free travel faster with Chase's new card than under Barclaycard's previous reward structure.
+In a statement to reporters, Pandit also noted that the new servicing agreement and the airlines' merger would allow cardholders to earn rewards towards travel faster with Chase's new card than under Barclaycard's previous reward structure.

 Chase's addition of AirTran to its lineup of airline credit cards comes on the heels of the recently completed merger of United and Continental.
 Chase offered affinity cards with both brands before the merger, consolidating its offerings after the airlines combined their frequent flier programs.